-These icons indicate the assessment of progress has changed direction since last year (e.g., a negative thumbs down has become a positive thumbs up).
+Icons with a red dot indicate the assessment of progress has changed direction since last year (e.g., a negative thumbs down has become a positive thumbs up).
 For each indicator we simply describe the trend, but render no judgment about whether that trend is positive or negative.
 Up simply means the values of the data for that trend are increasing, good or bad.
 Indicators